essexglowaki/MIST-4610-Project-2/README.md

 ## Dataset Description

 The dataset is sourced from incidents of crime in the City of Los Angeles dating back to 2020.
-The data is transcribed from original crime reports that are typed on paper.There are 847726 columns and 28 rows.
+The data is transcribed from original crime reports that are typed on paper.
+There are 847726 columns and 28 rows.